probmods/probmods2/teaching_extras/RSA-incremental.md

 ## Revisiting incremental meanings

+The incremental models so far required an incremental meaning function that returns a value for any object and utterance prefix.
-What if the meaning of the sentence doesn't actually make sense for a prefix?
+What if the meaning of the sentence doesn't make sense for a prefix?
 For instance consider "light" and "dark" -- "light red" can be evaluated, but "light" alone?
+This is even more true for more complex sentences.
+For instance, it is entirely unclear how "some of the ..." should be interpretted!
 Because we care what the prefix will ultimately contribute to the sentence we can define an incremental meaning as the expectation over completions:

 ~~~~
 // incrementalizing a meaning function by marginalizing over completions